 8) Rooms may be inhabited ONLY by students to whom they are assigned.
 Rooms may not be sublet to another person(s).
-Room transfers may be made only AFTER written approval from the respective Area Office.
+Room transfers may be made only AFTER written approval from Undergraduate Assignments.
 Appropriate monetary charges will be assessed and/or disciplinary action will be taken against violators of the provisions in this paragraph.

 9) Rooms are to be kept clean and orderly.
 Charges may be made for damage to, or unauthorized use of, or alterations to rooms, furnishings, appliances, equipment, locks or buildings and for special cleaning necessitated by improper care of rooms, furnishings, appliances, or equipment on the floor or in the section of the building where their assigned rooms are located.

 10) Late Application Triple rooms will be converted to double rooms at the time that one of the current residents moves out of the room.
 Rent will be adjusted on a prorated weekly basis.